ankit-kumarz/eCommerce_Price_Comparison_Traker/README.md

 # 🛒 eCommerce Price Comparison Tracker Platform

 ## 🚀 Overview
-This project is an **AI-powered eCommerce Price Comparison Platform** built for a **hackathon**.
-It enables users to compare real-time prices of products across multiple platforms like **Flipkart, Amazon, and Croma**, providing an efficient shopping experience with features like **AI-driven price trend analysis, review authenticity filtering, and automated price drop alerts**.
+This project is an **# eCommerce Price Comparison Platform** built in a **hackathon** which is host by IIIT UNA .
+It enables users to compare real-time prices of products across multiple platforms like **Flipkart, Amazon, and meesho , croma **, providing an efficient shopping experience with features like **AI-driven price trend analysis, review authenticity filtering, and automated price drop alerts**.

 ## 🎯 Key Features
 - **Real-Time Price Comparison**: Fetches product prices from different eCommerce platforms.
-- **AI-Powered Price Predictions**: Uses machine learning to analyze trends and forecast price changes.
 - **Authentic Review Filtering**: Detects fake reviews to enhance trust in product ratings.
 - **Price Drop Alerts**: Notifies users when their selected product's price decreases.
 - **User-Friendly UI**: Interactive and responsive frontend with seamless navigation.